 The day continued with a cocktail reception hosted by Cayman Islands, with friends Uncommon Caribbean (too bad I did not win the two roundtrip tickets giveaway) and ended with a Bajan dinner at Norman’s Cay, avec rum of course.

-* A 2015 and Beyond” private concert at the United Nations (not part of CTO’s Caribbean Week but still relevant!), featuring some of the world’s most inspiring artists, including my absolute favorite band of all time, the legendary band Kassav’–originally from Guadeloupe Islands and creators of zouk music–and Trinidad’s Machel Montano.
+*2015 and Beyond private concert at the United Nations (not part of CTO’s Caribbean Week but still relevant!), featuring some of the world’s most inspiring artists, including my absolute favorite band of all time, the legendary band Kassav’–originally from Guadeloupe Islands and creators of zouk music–and Trinidad’s Machel Montano.

 The highlight, aside from watching my favorite musicians live at the UN?
 Witnessing UN-Secretary General Ban Ki-moon getting down on stage to African music, alongside South Sudan activist and hip hop artist Emmanuel Jal.
-What a great sport!
+What a sport.

 Big thanks to Martinique Tourist Board for inviting me to this and their UN cocktail reception that same evening, announcing Martinique’s contribution to the UN Permanent Memorial project to honor the victims of slavery and the transatlantic slave trade.